Spanwise variations in membrane flutter dynamics: Effect of initial conditions

-In panels (c)--(d), the different initial conditions again lead to different motions for over 100 time units, but in this case (and most others) the membranes eventually reach the same steady state, which in this case is a steady single hump shape (downward in (c), upward in (d), but otherwise identical).
+In panels (c)--(d), the different initial conditions lead to different motions for over 100 time units, but in this case (and most others) the membranes eventually reach the same steady state, which in this case is a steady single hump shape.
 The transitional dynamics for the skewed perturbation in panel (c), like in (a), at first show a complex and asymmetric distribution of small transient peaks and troughs with shifting positions and amplitudes.
 By $t = 35$, the membrane assumes a smooth and nearly steady shape with one peak and one trough along the span, antisymmetric about the midspan cross-section.
 This shape is maintained until shortly before $t = 155$, when the trough grows and peak diminishes rapidly, leaving a single-hump shape.
 The motion in panel (d) reaches a steady single-hump shape much earlier than in panel (c), and the transitional dynamics resemble those in panel (b).
-In general, the initial condition with the same (presence or absence of) spanwise symmetry as the steady-state motion usually reaches it much faster.
+In general, the initial condition that matches the steady-state motion in terms of the presence or absence of spanwise symmetry usually reaches the steady-state motion much faster.
 The other initial condition often attains a metastable state for long times before abruptly transitioning to the steady state, as in panel (c).